bart6114/norwegian-singles/sections/section6_benefits_monitoring.md

 *   **Demographics:** Notably effective for masters athletes seeking continued improvement.

 ## Cons
-Requires discipline to control intensity, can be monotonous for some, less focus on top-end speed/VO2max (may need occasional strides/races), adaptation takes time and may involve plateaus.
+This approach requires discipline to control intensity, it can be monotonous for some people, it places less focus on top-end speed/VO2max (may need occasional strides/races), the adaptation takes time, and it may involve plateaus.

 Around 8-9 hours per week, you might find that you're running out of low-risk headroom with this approach.
 Running three easy runs per week for more than an hour each statrs raising the injury risk, as does running more than 40-50 minutes or 10-12k for quality intervals.
 To spread out the risk, doubles might be a safer approach versus adding more time or distance to single runs.